 Typically any great kind of milk tea or bubble tea will have some sort of tea whether it’s made from your store bought tea bags like Lipton black tea or the more fancy and organic way, actual tea leaves.

 Whether your favorite boba shop steeps tea from tea leaves or tea bags it’s a rather important ingredient that makes the whole bubble tea experience that delicious.
-The tea plays such an important role, if not the most important.
+Tea plays such an important role, if not the most important.

 In our opinion, the bitterness and depth of flavors that teas allow you to taste, mixed with the sweetener and milk is what makes the bubble tea experience come full circle.
 The tea helps to balance out the silky smooth milk and the sweetener nicely.
 The tea is the base, just like how coffee is in a great latte.

-If you ever find a boba shop that truly prides themselves in making delicious bubble teas with real milk and tea, you’re in for a treat.
+If you ever find a boba shop that truly prides itself in making delicious bubble teas with real milk and tea, you’re in for a treat.
 Sometimes it’s hard to come by these shops though.
-In general, majority of the bubble tea shops you see take the shortcut.
+In general, the majority of the bubble tea shops you see take the shortcut.

 Shops use powder simply because it’s more cost effective and quicker to make when ordered.
 In our humble boba opinion, doing it the right way without the powder is the best for quality.
 Price may be more expensive but the freshness in the ingredients is hard to beat.